 SLO CAL is a great place for an international film festival due to its proximity to major cities, and its variety of cinemas available for use.
 SLO CAL’s variety of top-notch theaters adds to the appeal from the gorgeous classic art deco Fremont Theater to the Palm Theatre, the world's first solar-powered independent film theatre.
 Other venues showing this year’s films include San Luis Obispo's SLO Brew The Rock, Downtown Center Cinemas and Paso Robles's Park Cinemas.

-“[The San Luis Obispo International Film Festival] feels like it has a small-town vibe while still being classy and fun and that’s what makes it feel so special, compared to your big film festivals like Sundance for example,” Skye explained.
+“[The SLO Film Fest] feels like it has a small-town vibe while still being classy and fun and that’s what makes it feel so special, compared to your big film festivals like Sundance, for example,” Skye explained.
 “They can feel very unapproachable and for us, it’s about the mixture of community and inviting people from out of town.”

 Skye encourages all to attend the SLO International Film Festival to see the passion and work that goes into the films.
 The SLO Film Festival will have many opportunities throughout the week to get the full experience and connect with other cinephiles.

 Experience the SLO CAL International Film Festival in April 2022

 The 6-day adventure will offer special events including Opening Night, King Vidor, Surf Nite, and Closing Night.
 Various tickets are available at slofilmfest.org depending on if you want to attend in-person events, get access to the daytime festival lounge, or purchase individual tickets to film screenings.
 Check out what you are most interested in and get your individual tickets or check out a week-long pass to see them all on the big screen.

 By: Camille Silvera

 Join Lynette Sonne On FARMstead ED's Farm TrailBack to Top of List

 Visit farms and ranches in SLO CAL year round, and attend the Open Farm Days weekend happening July 14-16, 2023